oroinc/documentation/user_guide/common_features_channels.rst

 ========

 Today, successful businesses usually have more than one sales site.
 These may be different online stores, business-to-business enterprises, or business-to-customer outlets.
-Moreover, different customer and sales-related information can be received from various survey-campaigns or membership in clubs, funds, charity events, etc. Gaining a full understanding of all the information you receive from each of these sources, along with all the individual customer information you collect from various other sources, becomes crucial.
-With OroCRM's Channels you can do both with minimum effort.
+Moreover, different customers and sales-related data can be received from various survey-campaigns or memberships in clubs, funds, charity events, etc. Gaining a full understanding of all the information you receive from each of these sources, along with all the individual customer information you collect from various other sources, becomes crucial.
+With OroCRM's Channels, you can do both with minimum effort.

 In OroCRM, each Channel record represents one sources of customer-related data, as described in the :ref:`Common Features guide <user-guide-common-features>`.